-Recognize that in a multi-digit whole number, a digit in one place represents ten times what it represents in the place to its right.
-For example, recognize that $700 \div 70 = 10$ by applying concepts of place value and division.
 Recognize that in a multi-digit number, a digit in one place represents 10 times as much as it represents in the place to its right and 1/10 of what it represents in the place to its left.
-Represent whole numbers as lengths from 0 on a number line diagram with equally spaced points corresponding to the numbers 0, 1, 2 ..., and represent whole-number sums and differences within 100 on a number line diagram.
-Understand a fraction as a number on the number line; represent fractions on a number line diagram.
+Recognize that in a multi-digit number, a digit in one place represents 10 times as much as it represents in the place to its right and 1/10 of what it represents in the place to its left.
+Represent whole numbers as lengths from 0 on a number line diagram with equally spaced points corresponding to the numbers 0, 1, 2 ..., and represent wholenumber sums and differences within 100 on a number line diagram.
+Represent whole numbers as lengths from 0 on a number line diagram with equally spaced points corresponding to the numbers 0, 1, 2 ..., and represent wholenumber sums and differences within 100 on a number line diagram.